 Sometimes Terrill Welch’s enthusiastic creativity is so incomprehensible that it creates a new opportunity.
 This is one of those times.
 During the Nov 8th & 9th online and in-person Open Studio event Terrill learned that her numbers game was so creative and unclear that no one understood what she was talking about.
 Since this was not her intention.
 This time she is keeping it straightforward.

-There is a new opportunity of (no longer available) savings on original paintings in her Artsy Home online gallery until Friday November 14th midnight Pacific Time.
+There is a new opportunity of (no longer available) savings on original paintings in her ArtWork Archive for original paintings and acrylic sketches currently available until Friday November 14th midnight Pacific Time.
 Just click on the “Make an Offer” button located on the top right under the price for the painting you want.
 Then put in the code (no longer available) and of course, anything else you would like to say.
 Then send it off.
 This will place an email in Terrill’s personal email inbox.
 She will adjust the price and assist you with delivery and purchase arrangements.

 Please let us know if you have any questions or need any further assistance by sending an email to tawelch AT shaw Dot ca